phillymesh/802.11s-adapters/toplinkst-top-gs07/toplinkst-top-gs07.md

-#Toplinkst TOP-GS07
+# Toplinkst TOP-GS07

 ## Notes
-Gets very hot
+* Gets very hot
-If plugged directly into a USB port of a SCB it can radiate the heat into the board
+ * If plugged directly into a USB port of a SCB it can radiate the heat into the board
-Possible Issue of  the on board ceramic antenna may be used instead of the external antenna
+* Possible issue where on board ceramic antenna may be in use instead of the external antenna
-If actively cooled (Removed from case and fan blowing on it) performs well in close proximity with stock antenna
+* If actively cooled (Removed from plastic case and fan blowing on it) performs well in close proximity with stock antenna

 ## Specs
 ```